Preventing Heat Stroke

-At the onset of heat stroke, the dog appears distressed, will pant excessively and become restless.
-As the heat stroke progresses, the dog may drool large amounts of saliva from the nose and/or mouth.
-The dog may even become unsteady on his feet.
+Initially, the main symptom of heat stroke in dogs is excessive panting.
+Dogs suffering from heat stroke will appear distressed and become restless.
+As the heat stroke progresses, the dog may drool large amounts of saliva from the nose and/or mouth and may even become unsteady on their feet.
 You may notice the gums turning blue/purple or bright red, which is due to inadequate oxygen.

 Here are the signs of heat stroke in dogs:

 Blue/purple or bright red gums